shagabutdinov/sublime-snippet-caller/readme.md

-specify negative lookahead for next scope (e.g. "text.html(?!.*source)" for html that will works only in html but not in embedded languages); note that for html and css snippet-enhanced will fallback to default sublime snippets ("insert_best_completion") if no snippet will be found it is better to keep html-snippets with ".sublime-snippet-enhanced" extension in order to avoid hitting it with sublime default snippet system
+specify negative lookahead for next scope (e.g. "text.html(?!.*source)" for html that will works only in html but not in embedded languages); note that for html and css snippet-enhanced will fallback to default sublime snippets ("insert_best_completion") if no snippet will be found.
+It is better to keep html-snippets with ".sublime-snippet-enhanced" extension in order to avoid hitting it with sublime default snippet system